Sparse systems with high local multiplicity: Multiplicity of one point on one hypersurface

 \section{Multiplicity of one point on one hypersurface}

-In this section we consider as before a configuration $A \subset \Z^n$ of affine dimension $n$ and codimension $m$, and a single nonzero polynomial $f $ with monomials in $A$.
-As we remarked, the condition that $A$ has affine dimension $n$ is precisely the condition that the matrix $A \in \Z^{(n+1)\times N}$ defined in~\eqref{eq:A} has maximal rank $n+1$.
-Moreover, all maximal minors of the matrix $A$ are nonzero if and only of any subset of $n+1$ elements in the configuration $A$ is affinely independent.
-In this case, $A$ is said to be {\em uniform}.
+In this section we consider as before a configuration $\A \subset \Z^n$ of affine dimension $n$ and codimension $m$, and a single non-zero polynomial $f $ with support in $\A$.
+As we remarked, the condition that $\A$ has affine dimension $n$ is precisely the condition that the matrix $A \in \Z^{(n+1)\times N}$ defined in~\eqref{eq:A} has maximal rank $n+1$.
+Moreover, all maximal minors of the matrix $A$ are non-zero if and only if any subset of $n+1$ elements in the configuration $\A$ is affinely independent.
+In this case, the matrix $A$ is said to be {\em uniform}.
 Note that this is a generic condition in the space of matrices.